cldf/cldf/README.md

 > [!TIP]
 > Thus, a minimal extended CLDF [StructureDataset](modules/StructureDataset) will consist of
-> - a JSON file containing the metadata (whose name can be freely chosen),
+> - a JSON file containing the metadata (with a freely chosen name),
-> - a CSV file containing the dataset's [ValueTable](components/values) (whose name is specified in the metadata).
+> - a CSV file containing the dataset's [ValueTable](components/values) (with a name as specified in the metadata).

 Providing a metadata file allows for considerable flexibility in describing the data files, because the following aspects can be customized (within the boundaries of the CSVW specification):